sampson-chen/sack/README.md

     user@linux:~$ F 21

-And sack will open the file associated with that particular search result with your favorite editor (-cough-vim-cough-) and even go to the right line for you automatically.
+And sack will open the file associated with that particular search result with your favorite editor (currently supports both vim and emacs: see ~/.sackrc after installation) and even go to the right line for you automatically.
 (It doesn't have to be "F", see config file for reassigning the shortcut command)

 The repetitive 10-15 sec chore has now been reduced to only 2 keystrokes (~1 second)!!
 More importantly, now you won't lose your train of throught from mentally context switching from the task at hand to deal with menial things like typing out a file path.
 Yay productivity!!